TrustTheVote-Project/VoteTrackerPlus/bin/README.md

 # Where <nn> is the most recent available mock election
 ```
-Note - Votetracker+ is currently using a symlink instead of a git submodule for ElectionData
+Note - Votetracker+ is currently using a symlink instead of a git submodule for ElectionData (the _ln -s_ step above).

 See [VTP-mock-election.US.09](https://github.com/TrustTheVote-Project/VTP-mock-election.US.09) as an example